cogniumsystems/org.jokerd/README.md

 ================================

-This project implements a set of OpenSocial wrappers for existing social networks and common data sources like RSS/Atom feeds and e-mails.
+This project implements a set of OpenSocial wrappers for existing social networks (so far only Twitter and Facebook, Google+ is in progress) and common data sources like RSS/Atom feeds and e-mails.
 It has been developed as a part of the EU Socios project: http://www.sociosproject.eu

 The main idea is to provide a common access to heterogeneous social content sources.
 It translates native social network structures into